This red velvet brownie recipe makes sweet and colorful brownies that are almost too pretty to eat.

 REPIN this Red Velvet Brownies recipe!

-three red velvet brownies stacked with a title
+two stacked red velvet brownies with writing

 Recipe Adapted from Spend With Pennies